AACF-SLO/aacf-project/src/posts/about/about.md

 ---
 category: "about"
 theme: "HESED"
-huh: "huh"
-verse: "This is how we know what love is: Jesus Christ laid down his life for us.
-And we ought to lay down our lives for our brothers and sisters.
-1 John 3:16 (NIV)"
+verse: "''This is how we know what love is: Jesus Christ laid down his life for us.
+And we ought to lay down our lives for our brothers and sisters.''"
 fall: "We want to dedicate this quarter to the “why” of our “how” in order to lay a strong foundation for our knowledge of the Gospel.
 Our understanding and acceptance of the Gospel is a prerequisite to genuinely love one another.
 We must recognize the foundational truths laid out in the Bible."
 winter: "A lot of people are stuck at home, so it’s harder to have a physical sense of loving one another.
 However, this shouldn’t stop us